AdaloHQ/docs/website/docs/docs/workflow/publishTesting.md

 ---
-id: testing-after-publishing
+id: managing-public-libraries
-title: Testing After Publishing
+title: Managing Public Libraries
 ---

-After you publish and before the team approves your library (or a new version), you can access your components while they are in review.
+After you publish a public library, it will be automatically marked for review.
+The new version will be made live once the Adalo team reviews and approves it.

+While the new version is in review, you can still access it!

 To do this: